realtimeradio/oversampled-pfb/hdl/sim/tb/coeff/README.md

 # Temporary Coefficient Files for Test Repeatability

+This coefficient structure is only supported in the first version of the OSPFB that only used SRL shift registers for the delay chain.

 These coeffecients and tracked in order to repeat tests with the OSPFB quickly and bring it back to a known state.